woman wearing safety glasses and a hard hat at an industrial site

 Welding, brazing and soldering machine operators:

-• Operate previously set up welding machines, such as spot, butt and seam resistance or gas and arc welding machines to fabricate or repair metal parts
+• Operate previously set-up welding machines, such as spot, butt and seam resistance or gas and arc welding machines to fabricate or repair metal parts

-• Adjust welding heads and tooling according to work specifications
+• May adjust welding heads and tooling

 Earnings